Dog walking rules

 - Do not let the dog interact with members of the public.
 If someone approaches the dog, politely tell them to please contact the shelter if they are interested.
 This is really important as we get some shy dogs who are nervous around new people, young kids, etc. and we don’t want to see anyone get hurt.

 - If you have a larger group you must contact the shelter ahead of time.
+You will need to fill out a group request form at least 2 weeks in advance.

 - If the temperature is below 15° F we will not have dog walking.
 We also may limit how long dogs can be out if the temperature is too warm.